DivyaSreenijaKasa/cars-details-analysis/README.md

 This project provides a foundational understanding of how various car specifications impact fuel efficiency and performance.
 The insights gained here could guide decisions in automotive design, marketing, and consumer education.

 ---

-Let me know if you'd like to:

-* Customize this for a specific audience (e.g., data science recruiters, academic, automotive industry),
-* Add sample visualizations,
-* Convert it to HTML for GitHub Pages.